-Dexus has appointed Ernst & Young (EY) as the auditor of AMPCFM and the Fund.
+Dexus has appointed Ernst & Young (EY) as the auditor of the Responsible Entity and the Fund.
 EY also acts as the auditor of the Fund's compliance plan.
 The lead audit partners rotate every five years in accordance with the requirements of the Corporations Act.